If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 We’ve mentioned just how important it is to notify users about privacy policy updates.

-But how do you communicate these changes to your website users and customers?
-The three most popular methods for communicating privacy policy updates are:
+But how do you communicate these changes?
+The three most common methods are:

-- Website pop-up: Create a website pop-up that communicates privacy policy updates to both new and returning visitors.
-Invite users to read the policy and accept or deny the changes made.
+- Website pop-up: Use a website pop-up to notify new and returning visitors.
+Invite them to read and accept or deny the update.

 Free to use image sourced from Unsplash